 Supporting Educational Opportunities in Big Data and the Data Sciences

-The digital revolution requires a new way of looking at and analyzing data, and there are simply not enough people who can do this.
-Coordinating across the institutions, we support the training of students at the undergraduate, graduate, and post-graduate levels through courses, seminars, workshops, and fellowships.
+The digital revolution requires a new way of looking at and analyzing data.
+There is a great need for people with the education and management skills who can do this.
+Coordinating across various institutions, we support the training of students at the undergraduate, graduate, and post-graduate levels through courses, seminars, workshops, and fellowships.